Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Appendix

 \subsection{Four particle cumulants}

-The upper panel of Fig.~\ref{fig:cn4} shows the centrality dependence of four-particle cumulants ($c_{n}\{4\}$) as a function of collision centrality in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model for Woods-Saxon and $\alpha$-cluster nuclear density profiles.
+The upper panel of Fig.~\ref{fig:cn4} shows the multiplicity class dependence of four-particle cumulants ($c_{n}\{4\}$) in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model for Woods-Saxon and $\alpha$-cluster nuclear density profiles.
 The lower panel depicts the ratio of $c_{n}\{4\}$ from Woods-Saxon to a $\alpha$-cluster nuclear density profile.
 One can note that, $v_{n}\{4\}$ is related with $c_{n}\{4\}$ using Eq.~\eqref{eq:vncnrelation}, thus a negative value of $c_{n}\{4\}$ results in a physically acceptable value of $v_{n}\{4\}$.
 However, a positive value of $c_{n}\{4\}$ leads to an imaginary value of $v_{n}\{4\}$, which sometimes occur when the system is dominated with non-flow contributions~\cite{ALICE:2014dwt}.
 In the upper panel of Fig.~\ref{fig:cn4}, one finds a significant difference of $c_{n}\{4\}$ between two nuclear density profiles.
-For an $\alpha$-cluster case, $c_{2}\{4\}$ starts with a small negative value and starts to decrease further with an increase in collision centrality, i.e., towards (10-20)\% centrality, attains a minimum and goes on increasing, until attains a positive value beyond (30-40)\% centrality class.
-In contrast, $c_{2}\{4\}$ for a Woods-Saxon nuclear density profile starts a minimum value for the most central case, i.e., (0-10)\% centrality class, and starts to rise, becomes positive beyond (30-40)\% centrality.
-Interestingly, for both the nuclear density profiles, $c_{2}\{4\}$ attains a positive value beyond a similar (30-40)\% centrality class, which naively implies the dominance of non-flow contribution for events with low final state multiplicity.
-The positive values of $c_{2}\{4\}$ on and beyond (30-40)\% centrality class restricts us from the calculation of four-particle elliptic flow and its fluctuations below (30-40)\% centrality class.
+For an $\alpha$-cluster case, $c_{2}\{4\}$ starts with a small negative value in the 0--10\% multiplicity class and starts to decrease towards 10--20\% multiplicity class, attains a minimum and goes on increasing until it attains a positive value beyond 30--40\% multiplicity class.
+In contrast, $c_{2}\{4\}$ for a Woods-Saxon nuclear density profile starts at a minimum value for the most central case, i.e., 0--10\% multiplicity class, and starts to rise, becomes positive beyond 30--40\% multiplicity class.
+Interestingly, for both the nuclear density profiles, $c_{2}\{4\}$ attains a positive value beyond a similar 30--40\% multiplicity class, which naively implies the dominance of non-flow contribution for events with low final state multiplicity.
+The positive values of $c_{2}\{4\}$ on and beyond 30--40\% multiplicity class restrict us from the calculation of four-particle elliptic flow and its fluctuations below 30--40\% multiplicity class.
 On the other hand, $c_{3}\{4\}$ for both the nuclear density profiles fluctuate around 0, with a much smaller value as compared to corresponding $c_{2}\{4\}$.
 The positive values of $c_{3}\{4\}$ correspond to large non-flow azimuthal correlations.